What modalities do you offer, and how much experience do you have?

 Difficulty holding up limbs for the farrier.

-Injuries, illnesses, and lamenesses must be first evaluated by a veterinarian.
-If your horse is suffering from an ailment, please contact me to discuss their veterinary diagnosis and to determine if my services are appropriate for your horse’s needs.
+If your horse is suffering from an ailment, please contact me to discuss their veterinary diagnosis, to determine if my services are appropriate for your horse’s needs, and to receive clearance from your veterinarian where necessary.

 How long do appointments take?

-While subsequent Equine Wellness Sessions can sometimes take longer depending on what is happening with the horse at the time, most regular appointments require about 75-90 minutes.
+While subsequent Follow-Up Equine Sessions can sometimes take longer depending on what is happening with the horse at the time, most regular appointments require about 75-90 minutes.

 What are your working hours?